lithdew/flatend/README.md

 main().catch(err => console.error(err));
 ```

 Run your NodeJS program, visit `http://localhost:9000/hello` in your browser, and you should see "Hello world!".
+Tinker around restarting either the NodeJS program or the HTTPS server, and notice the NodeJS program automatically reconnecting to the HTTP server.

 ## Design